-There’s nothing quite like the shock of expecting a warm morning shower and being hit with a blast of ice-cold water.
-In Boise, where winter temperatures frequently dip below freezing, losing your hot water isn’t just an inconvenience, it’s an emergency.
+There is nothing quite like the shock of turning on your morning shower, expecting a warm wake-up call, and being hit with a blast of ice-cold water.
+Here in the Treasure Valley, where winter temperatures frequently dip below freezing, losing your hot water isn’t just an inconvenience—it’s an emergency.

 Is My Water Heater Malfunction an Emergency?

-• Gas Smells: If you smell sulfur or rotten eggs near your water heater, leave the house immediately and call your gas company or emergency services.
+- Gas Smells (Both Systems): If you smell sulfur or rotten eggs near your water heater or its venting pipes, leave the house immediately and call your gas company or emergency services.
+For tanked units, this usually indicates a leak in the supply line or a back-drafting vent.
+For tankless units, which use high-powered fans, a gas smell could indicate a cracked internal seal or a compromised exhaust pipe.
 Do not try to fix this yourself.

-What Should I Check Before Calling a Plumber?
+What Should I Check Before Calling a Plumber for an Emergency Water Heater Repair?

 Before you pick up the phone, play detective.
 You might save yourself a service call by checking these common culprits: